Legal Compliance

 Initiatives Aimed at Preventing Corruption

 In the Basic Sustainability Policy, the Group declares that we will conduct our corporate activities in compliance with laws.
 In 2015, we established the Anti-Bribery Regulations to clearly indicate that we will not be involved in any form of bribery.
 The scope of application of the Anti-Bribery Regulations is our officers, employees, and contract employees, and stipulates prohibition of bribery of public officials, non-public officials, etc., and disciplinary action.
-In addition, by submitting a “Compliance Pledge,” we thoroughly prevent the provision of unfair benefits and requests to public officials, customers, and business partners in Japan and overseas.
-Furthermore, by making the status of compliance with ethics in general one of the items in personnel evaluations, we are working to raise employees’ awareness of legal compliance.
+In addition, by submitting a "Compliance Pledge," we thoroughly prevent the provision of unfair benefits and requests to public officials, customers, and business partners in Japan and overseas.
+Furthermore, by making the status of compliance with ethics in general one of the items in personnel evaluations, we are working to raise employees' awareness of legal compliance.
 We also conduct regular internal audits for corruption, embezzlement and bribery.
 We are also promoting anti-bribery education.
-From January to March 2025, we held online anti-bribery courses for Shin-Etsu Chemical employees, and 1,297 employees passed a test to confirm their understanding.
+From January to August 2025, we held online anti-bribery courses for employees of Shin-Etsu Chemical and 35 Group companies in Japan, and 2,156 employees passed a test to confirm their understanding.

 For overseas Group companies, we also conduct risk assessments related to anti-bribery and anti-corruption using the country-by-country corruption perception index published by Transparency International (an international non-governmental organization that tackles corruption issues) to take into account the circumstances such as the country, company size, business details, etc.